 If a loved one should be exploited by an online scammer, he or she (or a third party) can submit a claim with the Internet Crime Complaint Center here.

-Since loneliness is a crucial factor in a senior’s possibility of being scammed, one step you can easily take right now to help take care of a lonely senior loved one is to partner with Morning Glory Home Care, the leaders in Shiloh home health care in Granite City, IL and nearby areas.
+Since loneliness is a crucial factor in a senior’s possibility of being scammed, one step you can easily take right now to help take care of a lonely senior loved one is to partner with Morning Glory Home Care, the leaders in home health care in Granite City, IL and nearby areas.
 Our professional in-home caregivers provide pleasant companionship to enhance socialization, transportation to fun events and outings, and many other services that enable the elderly to live and thrive safely at home.